nawforce/apex-parser/README.md

 The 'context' is a CompilationUnitContext object which is the root of the parsed representation of the class.
 You can access the parse tree via functions on it.

+### antlr4ts versions

+The npm module uses antlr4ts 0.5.0-alpha.4, this was updated from 0.5.0-alpha.3 in the 2.9.1 version.
+You should make sure that if you are using a matching verions of this dependency if you use directly.

 ### Packages

 Maven